 DANGER!
-Ensure the following has been accomplished: Your hitch has adequate safety chain hookups.
-Do not use eyebolts for safety chain hook-up.
-Safety chains should be hooked to bumper of vehicle so that each chain would pull the trailer equally in the event the hitch became disengaged.
+Ensure the following has been accomplished: Your hookups. hitch has adequate safety chain Do eyebolts safety chain hook-up. not use for Safety chains should be hooked to bumper of vehicle so that each chain would pull the trailer equally in the event the hitch became disengaged.
 Failure to follow this will result in death or serious injury.